 Joshua Tree Fast Facts

-- The highest elevation found in Joshua Tree is 5,813 feet on Quail Mountain
+Joshua Tree’s lowest point is 934 feet at Pinto Wells.
+The highest point in Joshua Tree is 5,813 feet on Quail Mountain.

-- Joshua Tree National Park lies in the Pacific time zone
+Joshua Tree is in the Pacific Time Zone.

 Where is Joshua Tree National Park?